 11.22.6.4.3.1 General

 TB mode is the dynamic trigger based sequence of the FTM procedure.
 The TB sequence shall appear in scheduled availability time windows assigned to ISTA during the negotiation phase.
 Within each availability window the RSTA and ISTAs shall perform ranging activities related to ranging polling, measurement and measurement results reporting and group related scheduling indications.
-Each availability window consists by default of a single TXOP and can be extended to multiple TxOPs by announcement if single TxOP is insufficient to accommodate all iSTAs responding to the polling phase, refer to section (11.22.6.4.2.2 TB Sounding Sequence).
-Each instance of the measurement phase divides to one or more three ordered parts: measurement polling, measurement sounding and location measurement reporting.
+Each availability window consists by default of a single TXOP and can be extended to multiple TxOPs by announcement if single TxOP is insufficient to accommodate all ISTAs responding to the polling phase, refer to section (11.22.6.4.3.3 Measurement Sounding Sequence).
+Each instance of the Position Measurement phase consists of a SIFS-separated sequence of one or more of three ordered parts: measurement polling, measurement sounding and location measurement reporting.
 Figure 11-35b shows a nominal case of an availability window composed of a single polling, Range Measurement Sounding and Location Measurement Report parts.
 An RSTA and ISTA participating in a TB mode ranging shall perform TB Ranging measurement and measurement results activities only within the availability window.

-11.22.6.4.3.2 TB Polling Part
+11.22.6.4.3.2 Measurement Polling Part

-The polling part is the first part of each Position Measurement phase instance and precedes the Range Measurement Sounding part.
+The Measurement polling part is the first part of each Position Measurement phase instance and precedes the Measurement Sounding part.
 At the beginning of each availability window the RSTA shall transmit a TF with type equal Location and sub-type equal Polling.
 An ISTA shall request a measurement instance by transmitting a Ranging Poll Response message in its designated time and frequency allocation as identified in the TF Location Polling SIFS time after the TF Location Polling frame.
 If the available bandwidth () does not allow for the polling of all ISTAs served by this availability window, the RSTA shall schedule an additional poll opportunity within the availability window and shall indicate that in the TF Location Poll frame and the associated subsequent measurement and polling parts.

-11.22.6.4.3.3 HEz TB Range Measurement Sounding
+11.22.6.4.3.3 Measurement Sounding Part

-The Range Measurement Sounding part commences SIFS time after the Location Polling part and is the 2 nd part of the HEz TB range measurement sequence.
-The Location Measurement part is composed by one or more TF of type Location subtype Sounding allocating uplink resources to one or more ISTAs.
-Each TF Location Sounding frame shall be () followed by one or more uplink NDP multiplexed in the frequency (the detail is TBD) and/or spatial stream domain ().
-SIFS time after the last UL sounding, the RSTA shall transmit an NDPA frame followed by a DL NDP sounding frame.
-Figure 11-35c shows a range measurement between an RSTA and two ISTAs (ISTA 1 and ISTA 4) responding to the poll.
+The Measurement Sounding part commences SIFS time after the Mesurement Polling part and is the 2 nd part of the TB Position Measurement Sequence.
+The Measurement Sounding part is composed of one or more SIFS separated sequence of TF of type Location subtype Sounding allocating uplink resources to one or more ISTAs, followed by UL NDPs from the ISTAs.
+SIFS time after last UL NDP ,an Ranging NDP Announcement frame is transmitted from the RSTA, followed after SIFS by DL NDPs from RSTA.
+UL NDPs from ISTAs are multiplexed in the frequency (the detail is TBD) and/or spatial stream domain ().Figure 11-35c shows a range measurement between an RSTA and two ISTAs (ISTA 1 and ISTA 4) responding to the poll.
 The TF of type Location sub-type Sound allocates a separate time, frequency (the detail is TBD) and spatial stream () to each ISTA.
-The DL NDP is used by all ISTA taking part in the exchange.
+The DL NDPs are used by ISTAs taking part in the exchange.

 An RSTA transmitting a Location variant TB Uplink Sounding Trigger frame to an ISTA shall not use a bandwidth wider than that indicated in the initial Fine Timing Measurement frame sent to the ISTA and the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Location variant TB Uplink Sounding Trigger frame.